mokbeili/medical-billing/mobile-app/ENVIRONMENT_VARIABLES.md

 3. Ensure Textract is available in the specified region
 4. Test credentials in AWS Console

-### App Still Using AsyncStorage
+### App Not Using Environment Variables

 1. Check that both `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` are set
 2. Verify `.env` file is in the correct location
-3. Restart the app completely
+3. Restart the development server completely
 4. Check console logs for configuration messages

 ## Example Configuration